afnw35342/LearnAWS/readme.md

   - Throughput HDD
   - Cold HHD
 - Mount volumes - look like local drives
+  - Different volume types
+- Must be attached to an EC2 instance
+  - Single AZ scope
 - Attached over the network
   - instance stores are physically attached to the host - high performance with low latency; ephereral - lost on instance shutdown - good for temp data; otherwise, copy it off

+#### Instance Store

+- Temp storage attached to the EC2 instance
+- Wiped clean on shutdown/restart

 ### Snowball